 Voice is one of the key forms of input on HoloLens.
 It allows you to directly command a hologram without having to use hand gestures.
 Voice input can be a natural way to communicate your intent.
 Voice is especially good at traversing complex interfaces, because it lets users cut through nested menus with one command.

-Voice input is powered by the same engine that supports speech in all other Universal Windows Apps.
-On HoloLens, speech recognition will always function in the Windows display language configured in Settings.
+Voice input is powered by the same engine that supports speech in all Universal Windows Apps.
+On HoloLens, speech recognition will always function in the Windows display language configured in your device Settings.

 Voice and gaze

-When using voice commands, (head or eye) gaze is typically used as the targeting mechanism, whether with a cursor ("select") or to implicitly channel your command to an application that you are looking at.
-For this, it may not even be required to show any gaze cursor ("see it, say it").
-Of course, some voice commands don't require a target at all, such as "go to start" or "Hey Cortana."
+When you're using voice commands, head or eye gaze is the typical targeting mechanism, whether with a cursor to "select" or to channel your command to an application you're looking at.
+It may not even be required to show any gaze cursor ("see it, say it").
+Some voice commands don't require a target at all, such as "go to start" or "Hey Cortana."